Spotlight Your Organization in the Anvils!

-Includes programs or events, such as commemorations, observances, openings, yearlong anniversaries, celebrations or other special activities.
+Includes virtual or in-person programs or events, such as commemorations, observances, conferences, openings, yearlong anniversaries, celebrations or other special activities.
 Events that took place for longer than a one-week period should be entered in “4A.
 More Than Seven Days” and events occurring within a time span of one week should be entered in “4B.
 Seven Or Fewer Days.”

 Includes programs directed to shareowners, other investors and the investment community.

 Includes any type of program, such as Reputation/Brand Management, Marketing or Events and Observances, that demonstrates effective global communications implemented in more than one country.

 Macro-influencers: Celebrities, executives, bloggers, and journalists who have 10,000–1M followers.
 They have the highest topical relevance on the spectrum, with category-specific influence – such as lifestyle, fashion or business.

 Micro-influencers: Everyday consumers or employees or industry experts who have 500–10,000 followers.
 They have the highest brand relevance and resonance on the spectrum of influencers, with influence driven by their personal experience and strength of relationship with their networks